Geochemist Meyer Rubin, who predicted the Mount St. Helens eruption, dies of covid-19 at 96

 They were also recalling his legendary energy.
 Nobody could ever remember him even taking a nap.

-Up until a few weeks before he died, Rubin was still on the move in his nursing home, taking strolls every day.
+Up until a few weeks before he died, Rubin was still on the move at his nursing home, taking strolls every day.

-“One day we had trouble getting ahold of him,” his daughter-in-law Kathy said.
+“One day we had trouble getting ahold of him,” daughter-in-law Kathy said.
 “I emailed someone where he was living and they said he was fine, that he was dancing with the nurses all day.”

 Read more: